 Check out our UL Athletics Facebook Page and our UL Athletics Twitter Feed.
 UL Men and Women victorious at Road Relays!
 After a great showing at the Road Relays this November we are looking ahead to a spring of competition in the Universities' Cross-Country Championship, Indoor Track and Outdoor Track championships.
 Come and chat to us any night at training where we will provide you with all the information you require.
 For further information contact us through one of our committee members or send email to firstname.lastname@example.org Congratulations on achieving your first goal of getting to UL, now you should join the UL Atletics Club and help us to achieve our Goals.... to reclaim the glory that comes with title of top college in Ireland!:) From finishing a 5k to national championships we can be part of your journey.
 If you think that you would like to be involved in a club that trains hard, and plays hard, all you have to do is sign up.
 ULAC compete in the cross country, road relays, indoor varsities and the biggest event of the year the outdoor varsities.
 There are plenty of chances to compete throughout the academic year and into the summer months, and our athletics competitions will take you all over Ireland, from Belfast to Cork (top to bottom)...ish!
 Committee for the year is as follows: Chairperson: Roisin Howard Mens Captain: Joshua Stubbs Womens Captain: Jenna Bromell Secretary: Grace Lynch Treasurer: Kathy O'Keefe PRO: Donal Kearns Throws Officer: Seamus McMahon Sprints Officer: Paul White Distance Officer: Jamie Buckley Jumps Officer: Shane Howard Health and Safety Officer: Sean O Suilleabhain Fundraising and events: Olwen Kennedy First year reps: TBD Mary I rep: Amy O'Donoghue Coaches: Sprints and jumps: Hayley and Drew Harrison Distance: PJ O'Rourke Strength & Conditioning: Scott Murphy If you want just want to stay fit or specialize in one area come down any evening to the track.
 Everyone is welcome!
 Sprints Training: Monday & Thursday at 6.15 (warmed up for 7pm) Distance Training: Tuesday & Thursday @ 6pm Strength & Conditioning: Wednesday @ 8pm Social Joggers: To be confirmed

 Badminton is a fast fun and exciting sport.
 The UL badminton club is definitely a club you will want to join.
 We play socially and competitively twice a week in the Arena.
 If you are a beginner, we will provide you with a racket and shuttles… and there will always be someone to explain the rules of the game.
 If you are an experienced player, you will find players with a similar standard of play.
 SOME ACHIEVEMENTS TO DATE: In recent years, the club has had a lot of success in various competitions.
-Last season (2014/15) the UL Badminton Club competed in several student and public competitions, across a variety of levels.
-The major student competitions entered were the intervarsities and the International Student Badminton Tournaments (ISBTs).
-The other notable competitions entered were the, Limerick league, the Munster League and the All Irelands, as well as several one day competitions.
-This year we had four teams in the Limerick leagues.
-The grade 3 and 4 teams both were Limerick champions and thus qualified for the Munsters.
-The grade 4 team suffered a very close defeat in the Munster final, coming down to the last few games.
-The grade 3 team beat Bride (Cork) in the final to progress to the All Ireland stage of the competition which they continued on to win beating Eire Friends (Dublin) in the final.
-The UL badminton club was very well represented at the Munster individuals with 8 doubles pairs and two Singles players being selected to represent Limerick.
-These went onto pick up 3 gold and 5 silver medals in a long day of hard fought badminton.
-The Irish Intervarsities were held in Queen's University this year.
-The UL team fought their way into the semi finals with a strong quarter final performance against UCC.
-However in the semifinals they faced a strong Queens side that came up on top in the end.
-At the Limerick ISBT the UL badminton club had 27 entries at all levels.
-These players represented themselves very well, winning 5 gold and 6 silver, as well as winning the overall team event.
-Also 17 members went to ISBT Enschede (Netherlands), winning 2 gold and 1 silver medal.
+Last season (2016/17) the UL Badminton Club competed in several student and public competitions, across a variety of levels.
+The major student competitions entered were the intervarsities and Enschede.
+The other notable competitions entered were the Limerick league, the Munster League, and the All Irelands, as well as several one day competitions.
+This year we had two teams in the Limerick leagues.
+The grade 5 team was Limerick champion and thus qualified for the Munsters.
+The grade 5 team suffered a very close defeat in the Munster final, coming down to the last few games.
+The Limerick county individuals were a success for the UL members with gold in Men's grade 5 doubles and Men's grade 4 singles.
+The UL badminton club was very well represented at the Munster individuals.
+We picked up 3 gold medals in the Men's grade 4 and 5 singles as well as the Men's grade 4 doubles in a long day of hard fought badminton.
+We were the host of he Irish Intervarsities this year.
+We had two teams competeing in a very competitive tournament.
+The UL A and B teams fought their way into the finals of both the cup and plate respectively.
+However, it was not to be UL's day on either count with both teams settling for silver medals on this occasion.
+Several members took the trip to ISBT Enschede (Netherlands) this year, the competition was very high and all our members performed well in their respective categories.
 Team competitions take place throughout the college year but members are more than welcome to play socially.
 ISBT: Club members also take part in ISBT competitions (International Student Badminton Tournament) in various European countries.
 These competitions are open to all players from beginners to advanced.
 They are a great opportunity for all to test their skill levels against the best in the country and further afield.
-The ISBT also encourages 1st year beginners to experience team competition at college level in a fun and social environment.
+The ISBT also encourages 1st-year beginners to experience team competition at a college level in a fun and social environment.
 The first ISBT of the year takes place in Limerick at the end of October.
 The club is informed regularly about other European ISBT competitions.
 TRAINING TIMES ARE: Monday ->Court 1 9.15pm – 11.00pm Teams/Advanced ->Court 4 9.15pm – 11.00pm Beginners Wednesday ->Court 1 9.15pm – 11.00pm Teams/Advanced ->Court 4 9.15pm – 11.00pm Beginners If you are interested, please pre-register and come and see us for a friendly chat during the recruitment drive Wednesday 10th September 2014.
-MAKE SURE TO FOLLOW US ON FACEBOOK AT: www.facebook.com/ULBabmintonClub?fref=ts Website: http://www.skynet.ie/~shuttle/ Email: firstname.lastname@example.org
+MAKE SURE TO FOLLOW US ON FACEBOOK AT: www.facebook.com/ULBabmintonClub?fref=ts Website: http://www.skynet.ie/~shuttle/ Email: email@example.com

 The Name “UL” is nationally known in college basketball.
 We are regarded as the trend setters; we set the bar, leaving other colleges to follow.
 We have won more Women's Varsity titles than any other college, We have won the Men's only once...
 We have an ambitious three year plan and we would very much like you to be part of it ...
 In 2018 we will host the Varsities and we want to be the only college to win the Men & Women's title while hosting the event.
 We can only do this with your help...
 The Basketball club is a “Family” club where we pride ourselves on looking out for each other.
 Our club, which caters for men’s and women’s teams, is seeking interest from players of all levels and abilities; we would also welcome individuals who are interested in participating or working behind the scenes to improve the club.
 Our motto is one of Performance & Excellence through this we believe that all our goals are attainable.
 Don’t miss your chance to be part of something special that doesn’t come along every day.
 For further information contact us through our Facebook / Twitter page.
 Congratulations on achieving your first goal of getting to UL, now you should join the UL Basketball Club and help us to achieve our Goals.